First of all, yes you can get final expense insurance on your parents.

 There are quite a few companies that will allow you to apply and sign for the application entirely over the phone.
 Essentially, we would begin by asking the proposed insured the formal health questions.

-Afterwards, we would gather all the information needed to complete the entire application.
+Afterward, we would gather all the information needed to complete the entire application.
 At this point, the agent would conference in the insurance company to formally process the application.

-On this three way call, the insurance company will review all the information about the proposed insured (date of birth, SS#, height, weight, etc), obtain some authorizations, and ask them the health questions.
+On this three-way call, the insurance company will review all the information about the proposed insured (date of birth, SS#, height, weight, etc), obtain some authorizations, and ask them the health questions.